tell-k/vim-quick-radon/README.rst

 vim-quick-radon
 ========================

-vim-quick-radon is a Vim plugin that applies randon to your current file.
+vim-quick-radon is a Vim plugin that applies radon to your current file.
 Radon is a Python tool that computes various metrics from the source code.

 Required